Attenborough, WHO, Tsikhanouskaya among nominees for Nobel Peace Prize | Science-Environment

 Attenborough, WHO, Tsikhanouskaya among nominees for Nobel Peace Prize

-Tuvalu's foreign minister Simon Kofe was nominated by the leader of Norway's Liberal Party, Guri Melby, for his work in highlighting climate change issues.
-Environmentalists have won the Nobel Peace Prize in the past, including Kenyan activist Wangari Maathai, the Intergovernmental Panel on Climate Change, and former U.S. Vice-President Al Gore.
+Also among the candidates for the accolade were Greta Thunberg, Pope Francis, the Myanmar National Unity Government formed by opponents of last year's coup and Tuvalu's foreign minister Simon Kofe, last-minute announcements showed.
+Thousands of people, from members of parliaments worldwide to former winners, are eligible to propose candidates.

 British nature broadcaster David Attenborough, the World Health Organization, and Belarusian dissident Sviatlana Tsikhanouskaya are among the nominees for this year's Nobel Peace Prize after being backed by Norwegian lawmakers who have a track record of picking the winner.
-Also among the candidates for the accolade are Pope Francis, the Myanmar National Unity Government formed by opponents of last year's coup and Tuvalu's foreign minister Simon Kofe, last-minute announcements showed.
+Also among the candidates for the accolade were Greta Thunberg, Pope Francis, the Myanmar National Unity Government formed by opponents of last year's coup, and Tuvalu's foreign minister Simon Kofe, last-minute announcements showed.

 Thousands of people, from members of parliaments worldwide to former winners, are eligible to propose candidates.
 Norwegian lawmakers have nominated an eventual Peace laureate every year since 2014 - with the exception of 2019 - including one of the two laureates last year, Maria Ressa.